Master of Arts in Educational Leadership: Application Process

-The University of Mount Union's Master of Arts in Educational Leadership (MAEL) Program has been officially approved by the Ohio Board of Regents (OBR) and the Higher Learning Commission.
-The University has also received OBR approval to offer the Ohio Principal's License (PreK-6, 4-9 and 5-12).
+The University of Mount Union's Master of Arts in Educational Leadership (MAEL) Program has been officially approved by the Ohio Department of Higher Education and the Higher Learning Commission.
+The University has also received ODHE approval to offer the Ohio Principal's License (PreK-6, 4-9 and 5-12).
 Steps to apply are as follows:

-- Recommendation forms must be submitted electronically by two former professors and/or employers who can attest to the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.
+- Submit two required recommendations by former professors and/or employers who can attest to the applicant's potential for graduate level study and research, as well as suitability for educational leadership.
 The required online recommendation form is included as part of the online application.
 Recommendations will not be accepted in any other format.

 - Incomplete applications, applications submitted without the non-refundable $30 application fee or applications completed after the deadline will not be reviewed.

 Degree/Credentials: Bachelor’s degree from a regionally accredited college or university.
-Be eligible to hold an Ohio teaching license or a comparable license from another state.
+Preference will be given to those who hold or are eligible to hold an Ohio teaching license or a comparable license from another state.

-Undergraduate Achievement: Possess an undergraduate cumulative grade point average of 2.75 (on a 4.0 scale) or a grade point average of 3.0 (on a 4.0 scale) in a minimum of 12 hours of graduate study.
+Undergraduate Achievement: Possess an undergraduate cumulative grade point equal to or greater than a 2.75 (on a 4.0 scale) or a grade point equal to or greater than 3.0 (on a 4.0 scale) on a minimum of 12 hours of graduate study.

 Experience: Provide a curriculum vitae or résumé.

 Essay and Writing Ability: Applicants will submit an essay of approximately 250-500 words which outlines the applicant’s career aspirations, qualifications and rational for applying to the program.
 This piece will demonstrate the candidate’s ability to write at the graduate level.